IanSkelskey/ai-diff-commit/README.md

 - **Always Adds All Changes**: Adds all changes in the repository to the commit, which may not be suitable for all scenarios.
 - **Requires a Git Repository**: Needs to be run in a Git repository to access the changes for generating commit messages.
 - **Windows Installation**: The installation script is currently designed for Windows systems.
+- **Python Version**: Requires Python 3 or higher to run the script.

 ## Dependencies